philfitch-401-advanced-javascript/alchemy-fsjs-fall-2019/curriculum/class-08/lab/README.md

 Add fidelity and tests to a fully functional REST API built with Express

-You will be continuing with your model lab from Monday.

 **This is a paired lab, but each person use own repo**